coconup/nomadpi/README.md

 # VanPi Docker Stack

-This is a software stack designed to run on the Raspberry Pi that lets you control everything within your campervan, motorhome or tiny house.
+This is a software stack designed to run on the Raspberry Pi that lets you control everything within your campervan, motorhome or tiny home.

-It is primarily catered to the [VanPi](https://pekaway.de/) platform, but it can also be installed and run independently.
+It is primarily catered to the [VanPi](https://pekaway.de/) platform, but it can also run independently.

 ![dashboard](https://i.ibb.co/ZG2ZbzM/vanpi-dashboard.png)